cmontalvo360/MyManager/README.md

-# MyManager is an appilcation that manages inventory of parts for a company.
+# MyManager is an appilcation that manages inventory of parts and products.

 This is the main screen where lists of parts and products are displayed
 ![main screen image](./images/IMS-Main.png)